adjacentdata/Markdown_Editor/README.md

 # Markdown Editor

 A fast and efficient way to create Markdown documents!

 Click here: [Tools MD](https://supermarkdown.netlify.app//)

+## Purpose

+This tool allows writers to organize their data in a simple and efficient way.
+Simplicity is the key to this project.
+I hope to add more tools to this project in the future.

+# To run the program, please read the notes below

+___

 # Getting Started with Create React App